 Homomorphic Encryption: The main idea behind homomorphic encryption is that the inferences we make based on computations of encrypted data should be as accurate as if we had used decrypted data.
-Homomorphic encryption is an evolving field, and at this point in time has certain limitations.
-For example, only polynomial functions can be computed and only additions and multiplications of integers modulo-n are allowed.
+Homomorphic encryption is an evolving field that currently has certain limitations.
+For example, only polynomial functions can be computed, and only additions and multiplications of integers modulo-n are allowed.
 Most mathematical operations, which are used even in the simplest neural networks are not allowed when performing model training with homomorphically encrypted data.
-As you can understand, the final concepts of this methodology are still being developed.
+The final concepts of this methodology are still being developed.

-The main idea behind homomorphic encryption is that we don’t need to remove any kind of values from the dataset, or mask/anonymize personal data in any way.
-However, as of the time of writing, there is not enough practical evidence to state that they can be used for the production-level methodologies; furthermore, there are not so many functional homomorphic encryption pipelines.
+The main idea behind homomorphic encryption is that one does not need to remove any kind of values from the dataset, or mask/anonymize personal data in any way.
+However, as of the time of writing, there is not enough evidence to state that they can be used for the production-level methodologies.
+Furthermore, there are not many functional homomorphic encryption pipelines.

-Let’s imagine a situation where we’ve removed all personal data from the dataset (or anonymized and stored it separately from other values).
-Most likely, even after removal of the personal data, QIs are still left in the database.
+Imagine a situation where all personal data was removed from the dataset (or anonymized and stored separately from other values).
+Most likely, even after the removal of the personal data, QIs are still left in the database.